gtrias/village-portfolio/README.md

-village-portfolio
+Village Portfolio
 =================

-Theme Village Portfolio Plugin
+A Portfolio plugin for Theme Village Themes